Skip to main content

 How Does HIPAA Interact with the ADA and GINA?

 The ADA restricts employers from making disability-related inquiries or requiring medical examinations unless they are job-related and consistent with business necessity.
 However, it provides an exception for voluntary employee health programs.
 This means a wellness program can ask health-related questions, but it must be truly voluntary.
-The confidentiality requirements of the ADA mandate that any medical information collected must be kept and treated as a confidential medical record.
+The confidentiality requirements of the ADA mandate that any medical information collected must be kept separate from personnel files and treated as a confidential medical record.

 GINA adds another layer of protection, prohibiting discrimination based on genetic information.
 This is particularly relevant as wellness programs become more sophisticated.
 GINA restricts employers and health plans from requesting or requiring genetic information, which includes family medical history.
 If a health risk assessment asks about your family’s history of heart disease or cancer, it is requesting genetic information.